 Here's a little factoid that may provide you a little comfort as tax day approaches: According to the Internal Revenue Service (IRS), paying income tax in the United States is voluntary.
 Seriously?
 It's true, but before you run your 1040 through the shredder and go lead your neighbors in a confetti parade, let's define "voluntary."
 The official term is voluntary compliance, and it means that the U.S. government doesn't calculate your income tax for you and send you a bill.
-It is up to the individual to voluntarily and honestly comply with the U.S. tax code -- all 4,500 pages of it.
+It is up to the individual to voluntarily and honestly comply with the U.S. tax code — all 4,500 pages of it.

 Yes, voluntary compliance seems to work... for the most part.
-When answering the question, "How much, if any, do you think is an acceptable amount to cheat on taxes?" an impressive 84 percent of respondents to the IRS survey said "Not at all," but a disturbingly significant 8 percent said, "As much as possible" [source: I RS].
+When answering the question, "How much, if any, do you think is an acceptable amount to cheat on taxes?" an impressive 87 percent of respondents to the IRS survey said "Not at all," but a disturbingly significant 4 percent said, "As much as possible" [source: I RS].

-Keep reading as we dig deeper into the different forms of tax evasion -- underreporting, underpayment, money laundering, offshore accounts -- and explain the difference between benign negligence and criminal tax fraud.
+Keep reading as we dig deeper into the different forms of tax evasion — underreporting, underpayment, money laundering, offshore accounts — and explain the difference between benign negligence and criminal tax fraud.